Five SC judges have recused themselves in Navlakha case. What would happen if all judges did so?

 “Justice, and the appearance of that justice being delivered, are fundamental to the maintenance of the rule of law.
 Justice implies – consistency, in process and result – that is, treating like cases alike; a process which is free from coercion or corruption; ensuring that inequality between the parties does not influence the outcome of the process; adherence to the values of procedural fairness, by allowing parties the opportunity to prevent their case and to answer contrary allegations, and unbiased neutral decision making; dignified, careful and serious decision-making and an open and reviewable process.”

-Thus, a judge with any kind of interest in a case or whose presence could lead to bias is expected to withdraw from the case to ensure that the rule of law are maintained and the procedures established by law are followed properly.
+Thus, a judge with any kind of interest in a case or whose presence could lead to bias is expected to withdraw from the case to ensure that the rule of law is maintained and the procedures established by law are followed properly.

 Two kinds of recusal are possible.
 One is the automatic recusal, where a judge himself withdraws from the case.
 The second is when one of the parties points to possible bias or personal interest of the judge in the case and requests a recusal.
 In India, the prerogative of recusal is vested in the judge.
 No judge can be forced to withdraw from a case by another party.